quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Also note that the list of versions in the Version Negotiation packet may contain reserved versions.
 This mechanism is used to avoid ossification in the implementation on the selection mechanism.
-Further, a client may send a Initial Client packet with a reserved version number to trigger version negotiation.
-In the Version Negotiation packet, the connection IDs of the Client Initial packet are reflected to provide a proof of return-routability.
+Further, a client may send an Initial packet with a reserved version number to trigger version negotiation.
+In the Version Negotiation packet, the connection IDs of the client's Initial packet are reflected to provide a proof of return-routability.
 Therefore, changing this information will also cause the connection to fail.